 Read our compliance inspection administrative penalty policy and procedures.

-Read our investigation administrative penalty policy and procedures.
+Read our enforcement actions administrative penalty policy and procedures.

 Reconsideration of determinations (appeals)

 By law, when we make a determination (a formal decision or action), the business or individual has the right to request a reconsideration (an appeal).
 There is a fee for this process and whether the business or individual is licensed or not, the same amount will apply.

 What’s the fee to request a reconsideration?
 For licensed and unlicensed businesses, the fee will be noted in the correspondence we send you about our determination.
 If you are one of our licensed businesses, you can also find the fee by selecting your industry and going to the Know your fees menu.

 By law, we have the authority to set fees for the sectors we license and regulate.
 We also have obligations when it comes to fee setting.